ufodia/RCKangaroo/README.md

 <b>Some notes:</b>

-Fastest ECDLP solvers will always use SOTA method, as it's 1.39 times faster and requires less memory for DPs compared to the best 3-way kangaroos with K=1.6.
+Fastest ECDLP solvers will always use SOTA method, as it's 1.4 times faster and requires less memory for DPs compared to the best 3-way kangaroos with K=1.6.
 Even if you already have a faster implementation of kangaroo jumps, incorporating SOTA method will improve it further.
-While adding the necessary loop-handling code will cause you to lose about 5–15% of your current speed, the SOTA method itself will provide a 39% performance increase.
+While adding the necessary loop-handling code will cause you to lose about 5–15% of your current speed, the SOTA method itself will provide a 40% performance increase.
 Overall, this translates to roughly a 25% net improvement, which should not be ignored if your goal is to build a truly fast solver.

+<b>Changelog:</b>

+v2.0:

+- added support for 30xx, 20xx and 1xxx cards.
+- some minor changes.

+v1.1:

+- added ability to start software on 30xx cards.

+v1.0:

+- initial release.